josephManzambi/dam-ga/README.md

 - What it does:
   - For instance deviations: ModifyDBParameterGroup (batched), ModifyDBInstance to enable missing exports (with retries if config in progress).
   - For cluster deviations (Aurora PG): ModifyDBClusterParameterGroup, ModifyDBCluster to enable missing cluster exports (with retries).
+  - Honors a minimum severity threshold (`--min-severity`) so you can phase remediation (e.g., remediate only high first).
 - Does NOT:
   - Create or delete infrastructure (no log group creation, no option groups).
   - Reboot instances/clusters automatically (RDS may set pending-reboot for static parameter changes).